 One of the collection points for hurricane relief was the Kuumba Centre in St Pauls, known to the average Stokes Croft wanderer as a venue for dancing.
 The centre is a place with deep value and meaning for Bristol’s Afro-Caribbean community and an important hub of inclusion, but is currently without power due to following funding cuts.

 And last year, Bristol marked the 50th year of St Pauls Carnival, another of the community’s beating hearts.
-Marie-Annick organised a float to honour some significant elders, including one of the carnival’s founders, Roy Hackett.
-She was dismayed when it was held back and the last to set off in the boiling heat of that July 7th.
+Marie-Annick helped organise costumes for a float organised by Lynn Mareno to honour some significant elders, including one of the carnival’s founders, Roy Hackett.
+They were dismayed when it was held back and almost the last to set off in the boiling heat of that 7 July.

 “Understanding the value of carnival, what it means… Even in that context it was lost.
 It is so important to understand where things come from.
 It is the foundation of everything.”

 The story of diaspora is a defining part of the strong Caribbean culture in Bristol.
 In light of the government’s hostile policies targeting the Windrush generation, it’s increasingly important to understand, learn and invest in this history in order to move forward.
 This understanding united the people who supported Dominica’s cause, whether from Jamaica, Palestine or Wales.